kevinleeex/dj-beat/README.md

 #### Arguments

 ```
--h, --help           show this help message and exit.
+-h, --help           Display this help message and exit.
+-v,                  Display the version.
+-V,                  Display the beat time list in terminal.
 -p, --platform       The platform, fcpx or pre, default='fcpx'.
 -f, --filepath       The filepath of the input audio.
 -s, --fps FPS        The sample rate of the music, a integer number, default='100'.